Gnaneshdivi/Hack_Srm/README.md

 # Inspiration

 Mother Earth has constantly faced difficulties due to human activities😔.
-The world is evolving every day🔮, the growth in finance and technology is revolutionary and so are the pollution levels.
+The world is evolving every day, the growth in finance and technology is revolutionary and so are the pollution levels.
 The carbon emission in cities is reaching new heights every day.
 As more and more industries are being set up🏭, larger areas of forests are being cleared up.
 Afforestation is the need of the hour⏰.
 We need it to tackle the global issues humans👨 are facing.
 For example, global warming, soil erosion, pollution, the ecological imbalance is just some of the severe problems.
-We need measures like afforestation and reforestation to be practiced on a larger scale ⬆️.
+We need measures like afforestation and reforestation to be practiced on a larger scale .

 But with the busy modern lifestyle everyone is engrossed in 😫, negligible amount of people have time to plant a sapling and look after it as it grows.
-We wanted to tackle this problem by building a completely decentralized application 📁 which monitors everything 🧐.
+We wanted to tackle this problem by building a completely decentralized application which monitors everything 🧐.

 # How is PlantPay different?

-Unlike other sustainable development projects which are mostly non-profit 🤫, PlantPay has a unique concept of rewarding its users whenever they plant a tree with actual money🤑 .Users start out with zero streak count and their streak count increases based on the no.of trees the user is planting and taking care of.More the streaks, more the money!🔥We like to call it "Gamification of Nature"🎮🌻.
+Unlike other sustainable development projects which are mostly non-profit,PlantPay has a unique concept of rewarding its users whenever they plant a tree with actual money🤑 .Users start out with zero streak count and their streak count increases based on the no.of trees the user is planting and taking care of.More the streaks, more the money!🔥We like to call it "Gamification of Nature"🎮🌻.

 The users don't have to know about the trees they are going to plant.All they have to take a picture of the plant 📷 along with its leaves and the ML model does the job.It identifies the plant's family based on the pictures 🖼️ uploaded and the all the details are displayed.Its that simple !

 # Problem it solves
-* Nurturing nature ( ◡́.◡̀)(^◡^ ): Simply planting the sapling 🌱 is not enough, we will be monitoring the well being of the plant too 🌳.
+* Nurturing nature: Simply planting the sapling 🌱 is not enough, we will be monitoring the well being of the plant too 🌳.
 Rewards will be given on the basis of the type of plant and its nurturing.
 * Decentralised information 🔒: This helps in the accountability, improved traceability and transparency of the information.
 Further avoiding duplication of users for the sake of rewards.
 * Survey for statistical data📈: The information will not be distorted and the maintenance cost will be low.Data is provided to low-investment data science based start-ups and companies📝.
 * Identification of unknown plants 🔎: A machine learning model is included which identifies the family and species of different plants based on their leaves.